-- Understand foreign visitors about activities they have done and are planning to do while in town; or - Understand a tour guide's description of a city's history and attractions; or - Understand details about a nutritional recommendation in a public service health announcement; or - Understand the services offered in a radio advertisement for an auto repair shop; or - Understand details from public service announcements, such as severe weather warnings or safety alerts; or - Other types of evidence as determined by the student and agreed upon by the authority in the language.
+- Understand foreign visitors about activities they have done and are planning to do while in town: or - Understand a tour guide's description of a city's history and attractions; or - Understand details about a nutritional recommendation in a public service health announcement; or - Understand the services offered in a radio advertisement for an auto repair shop; or - Understand details from public service announcements, such as severe weather warnings or safety alerts; or - Other types of evidence as determined by the student and agreed upon by the authority in the language.

-DOMAIN: Re Rate the following areas A. The student can easily understand the main idea of texts related to everyday life, personal interests and studies.
+DOMAIN: Reading (Interpretive Reading) Rate the following areas of evidence on a scale of 1 (lowest) to 4 (highest).
+A. The student can easily understand the main idea of texts related to everyday life, personal interests and studies.
 1 2 3 4 Evaluator's Notes B. The student can follow stories and descriptions about events and experiences during various time frames in history.
-1 2 3 4 Evaluator's Notes Overall Writing Score Average the scores from letters A-B Overa II Ave rage S Score F Reading: WITH THE
+1 2 3 4 Evaluator's Notes Overall Writing Score Average the scores from letters A-B Overall Average Score Reading: